thaiminhpv/SpecMind/README.md

 conda activate specmind-evalplus
 ```

-### 2. Run on EvalPlus

-Run the following scripts to run the experiments:
+Then run the following scripts to run the experiments:

 ```bash
 bash ./experiments/greedy.sh